KESTIO

 *Source: Invesp, 2022

-Your teams' days are surely punctuated by numerous repetitive tasks with no added value: updating prospect information, writing follow-up e-mails, monitoring transactions...
+Your teams' days are likely filled with numerous repetitive tasks that add no value: updating prospect information, writing follow-up emails, tracking transactions, etc.

-By surrounding yourself with Marketing Automation tools, your employees can automate these tasks and free up their time for real added-value, business-oriented actions.
+By using Marketing Automation tools, your employees can automate these tasks and free up time for actions with real added value, focused on business.

-Your company's management functions can also benefit from the advantages of these tools, thanks to the centralization of all your actions and thus your performance: number of new leads, conversion rate, number of new customers, sales generated...
+The management functions of your company can also benefit from the advantages of these tools thanks to the centralization of all your actions and thus your performances: number of new prospects, conversion rate, number of new customers, turnover generated, etc.

 CRM solutions

-But to ensure the effectiveness of this type of tool, you need to choose a CRM that meets your needs.
-So how do you choose the right software?
+However, to ensure the effectiveness of this type of tool, you must choose a CRM that meets your needs.
+How do you choose your software?

-To help you make the right choice and succeed with your CRM project, we're sharing our dedicated webinar, hosted by Dominique Seguinand Nicolas Boissard, respectively Managing Director and Marketing Director of Kestio.
+To help you make the right choice and succeed with your CRM project, we are sharing our dedicated webinar, hosted by Dominique Seguin and Nicolas Boissard, respectively CEO and Marketing Director of KESTIO.

-Marketing automation enables you to segment your target audience and send targeted messages and ads according to the prospect's level of advancement in the sales funnel.
+Marketing automation allows you to segment your target audience and send targeted messages and ads based on the prospect's stage in the sales funnel.

-You can target prospects who have downloaded specific content or simply consulted your services to send them a personalized message that will have a real impact on them.
+You can target prospects who have downloaded specific content or simply viewed your services to send them a personalized message that will have a real impact.
 This helps you establish a more personal relationship with your target audience.

-Using your prospects' data (demographic, behavioral, purchase history...), you can create specific customer segments and tailor your marketing strategy accordingly.
-You can, for example, send personalized automated email campaigns and create workflows for them.
+By using your prospects' data (demographics, behavior, purchase history, etc.), you can create specific customer segments and tailor your marketing strategy accordingly.
+For example, you can send personalized automated email campaigns and create workflows.

-Workflows are automated scenarios made up of several marketing actions designed to prompt the prospect to perform a specific action.
-You have the choice of triggering the workflow in different ways, such as subscribing to your newsletter, downloading a white paper, interacting on a landing page, or participating in a webinar...
+Workflows are automated scenarios composed of several marketing actions aimed at prompting the prospect to perform a specific action.
+You can choose to trigger the workflow in different ways, such as subscribing to your newsletter, downloading a white paper, interacting on a landing page, or participating in a webinar.

-For example, you can create a welcome workflow for new subscribers to guide them through the use of your product, or a workflow for prospects who have downloaded a white paper or completed a free trial version to encourage them to make an appointment with your sales representative.
+For example, you can create a welcome workflow for new subscribers to guide them in using your product, or a workflow for prospects who have downloaded a white paper or completed a free trial to encourage them to make an appointment with your sales representative.

-In short, marketing automation enables you to reach customers in a personalized way through different channels, according to workflows (emails, chats, social networks, phone calls...etc).
-The aim is to strengthen customer relations by offering a smoother, more personalized purchasing experience.
+In short, marketing automation allows you to reach customers in a personalized way through different channels, depending on the workflows (emails, chats, social networks, phone calls, etc.).
+The goal is to strengthen the customer relationship by offering a smoother and more personalized buying experience.

 To help you surround yourself with the best tools, download our